harrygfox/personas/README.md

 This repo is still in development and is not yet ready for use as a reference.

+*Changes and Updates* that need to be completed are logged under 'issues'.

 ## Changing Persona Details

 Install harp (optionally with the global flag)